infinum/frontend-handbook/React Native/Navigation.md

 ```

 #### 1.4 Drawer
-Usually, applications have one navigation tab which should be in `navigation/drawer`.
-When using tab navigation, each `Tab.Screen` component should target a stack with related screens.
+Applications with drawer navigation should be defined in `navigation/drawer`.
+When using drawer navigation, each `Drawer.Screen` component should target a stack or single related screen.

  ```typescript
 const Drawer = createDrawerNavigator();